OndraLipo/students-workshops/praxe-v-TE/praxe_4_rocnik/last-steps.md

 4. Create database `frydek`

-15. Create user `master`, the user can login from any location
+15. Create user: `master` with password: `master123`, the user can login from any location

 16. User `master` can manage DB `frydek`